-The children in order of birth were:
+The children in order of birth13 were:

 - Katie (1868) married Kingsmill Manley Power, already mentioned. - Ernest (1869) became a fur trapper in Montana U.S.A. - William (1870) who shortly after qualifying as a merchant navy officer on the Conway was drowned at sea. - Fred (1872) a colourless type who experimented with tomato growing in the Freeland's greenhouse before tomatoes were generally popular, then with poultry, which prompted a book on the subject.
 He finally married an heiress and settled down comfortably in Hounslow. - Lily (1873) my mother. - Eva (1876) an invalid, heart &/or TB, who remained a spinster; had a faithful companion in Miss Smith; spent much time in Torquay; learned typing and lace-making. - Winnie (1878) uncouth but nice; married Bertie McNair Wilson, M. D. practicing at Glanton; later medical correspondent for the Times when he lived at Hendon where we used to visit them; was divorced and migrated to Canada. - Edwin Colman (Jumbo) (1882) married; lived in a shabby bungalow in Alnmouth; migrated to British Columbia in Canada where he became a sub-postmaster and grew apples. - Vi (1883) a determined strong character; taught in a London kindergarten; married a widower Frank Lucy, an ex-rubber planter from Malaya; lived at Sutton Valence where I visited them quite often from Chatham. - Rose (1885) good-looking and man-mad; married Tom Laing of a local family who ranched in Alberta; arid winters and isolation gradually drove her to an early death. - Edith (Blackie) (1889) married brother-in-law Dr Willie Turner Wilson; lived in Wembley till she died there in 1982.
-To me the best known of them all.
+To me the best known of them all. - Olive (1895) just like her Ma; married Barclay Henry; lived and died at Arrochar on Loch Long.

-&lt;sup>13 See www.newman-family-tree.net for more up-to-date details of the extensive Paynter family.
+13 See www.newman-family-tree.net for more up-to-date details of the extensive Paynter family.